xomicloud/xomi/README.md

 api(configuration, request, response);
 ```

-The `request` and `response` objects do not have to be instances of Nodes IncomingMessage and ServerResponse classes and can be hand rolled.
+In this instance the `request` and `response` objects do not have to be instances of Node's IncomingMessage and ServerResponse classes and can be hand rolled.
 Again, see the tutorial for more details.

 ## Related links